-Simon is a world-renowned florist and a Belmond Good Living Experience Maker.
+Simon is a world-renowned florist.
 He believes that surrounding yourself in botanical beauty is the key to a better frame of mind.
 Get to know Belmond’s Finest Florist.

 Born and raised in Warwick, Simon has been fascinated with flowers since he was seven years old.
 First inspired by a local town fair, he set his sights on working with nature’s most beautiful art form.